Foo-Manroot/foo-manroot.github.io/_posts/2018-10-12-cybercamp-easy.markdown

 the attacked host} - example: flag{xx:xx:xx:xx:xx:xx})
 ```

-We are provided a network capture of all Wi-Fi networks on the area.
+We are provided a traffic capture of all Wi-Fi networks on the vicinity.
 We can see the
 different APs in the area (like _MiFibra_A3E0_, _MOVISTAR-F43B_...).
 One of the first
 attacks that we should look for is the [deauthentication
 attack](https://en.wikipedia.org/wiki/Wi-Fi_deauthentication_attack), because the network